Phone:

 Construction scaffolds like the 20 ft type have many benefits.
 They make work safer, more efficient, and cheaper.
 They give workers a solid place to work from, even at high heights.

-Enhanced Reach for Construction Projects
+Enhanced Reach and Mobility for Construction Projects

 20 ft scaffolding lets workers reach higher places safely.
 This means they can do jobs that were hard or impossible before.
 It saves time and makes work easier for everyone.